tc39/notes/meetings/2017-07/jul-25.md

 LBR: Any objections to adopting the agenda?

-MS: Question about three related 60-minute slots for class fields-related proposals.
+MLS: Question about three related 60-minute slots for class fields-related proposals.
 Why don't the proposers coordinate a consistent story in advance?

 YK: We did.

 (Debate about length of time slot)

-MS: High-order concern was divergence among the proposals
+MLS: High-order concern was divergence among the proposals

 YK: Tomorrow will present a 15-minute overview

-MS: My concern has been addressed.
+MLS: My concern has been addressed.

 KG/LBR: Can we adopt the agenda anyway?